 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Yam Daisy

-Microseris procera is a Perennial up to 0.30 metres tall.
+Microseris procera is a perennial plant that can grow up to 0.30 metres tall.

 Western N. America - Washington to California.

 ].
 Clay, loam, or gravelly soils; open sites, in marshes, meadows, pastures, hillsides, shrublands, and open woods at elevations of 10 - 1900m[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors in most parts of this country.
 The plant is very variable in the wild[